 At the conclusion of the private discussion, the GFR asks the student to leave the room.
 The defense committee then discusses the quality of the dissertation and its public presentation by the student, the need for any modifications to the dissertation, and the responses by the student to the questions posed during the final oral examination.
 The GFR moderates this discussion through to its conclusion, and then calls for a voice vote of the defense committee (the GFR is the only member of the defense committee that does not participate in the vote).
-Each member must vote either pass or fail (no abstentions, no delays) on the following proposition:
+Each member must vote either pass or fail on the following proposition:

-The student presented the dissertation in an acceptable manner, adequately answered questions posed during the examination, and produced a dissertation that is considered satisfactory for the Ed.D. degree pending any modifications that may be required by the defense committee.
+The student presented the dissertation in an acceptable manner, adequately answered questions posed during the examination, and produced a dissertation that is considered satisfactory for the Ph.D. degree pending any modifications that may be required by the defense committee.

-For the Ed.D., a simple majority determines the outcome; a unanimous vote is not required for a pass.
+A simple majority determines the outcome unless the academic unit responsible for the program requires a unanimous vote for pass.
 In the case of a tie vote (i.e., an equal number of pass and fail votes with no abstentions), the student is considered to have failed.
-A result of pass is immediately documented by the signatures of all members of the dissertation defense committee on the Defense Committee Approval page.
+A result of pass is immediately documented by the signatures of all members of the defense committee on all copies of the Defense Committee Approval page.
 A result of fail is immediately documented on a Report of Failure of a Final Oral Examination that is submitted to the Graduate College by the GFR.
 Once the voting has concluded and the proper documentation has been executed, the GFR invites the student back into the room and informs the student of the outcome of the final oral examination.
-If the student has failed the examination, the GFR should inform the student of the process for requesting a repeat attempt (see the Repeat Attempt for a Failed Final Oral Examination section below).
-The final duty of the GFR is to oversee the disposition of documents in the Case of Pass and Disposition of Documents in the Case of Fail).
+If the student has failed the examination, the GFR should inform the student of the process for requesting a repeat attempt (see section Repeat Attempt for a Failed Final Oral Examination below).
+The final duty of the GFR is to oversee the disposition of documents (see sections Disposition of Documents in the Case of Pass and Disposition of Documents in the Case of Fail).

-VI.
+VII.
 Disposition of Documents in the Case of Pass